 Stop me if this sounds familiar.
-You are surrounded by rising trout, gorging themselves on seemingly everything drifting towards the trouts' position with the very distinct exception of any fly you present.
+You are surrounded by rising trout, gorging themselves on seemingly everything drifting down the river, with the very distinct exception of any fly you present.

 We've all been there.